mgsx-dev/pd-vr-workshop/docs/working-with-audio-files.md

 * [readsf~] : direct read from files : mainly for big sound files, limited control on playback (play/stop only).
 * [soundfiler] : load sound file into arrays : mainly for small files, full control on playback.

-Convenient abstractions based on soundfiler are provided to simplify sample manipulation in pd (see corresponding help files) :
+Convenient abstractions based on soundfiler are provided to simplify sample manipulation in pd (see corresponding help files), it's highly recommended to use them :

 * [sampler1~] : a mono sampler
 * [sampler2~] : a stereo sampler